OpenMati/.github/profile/README.md

 ### ✨ Vision

-OpenMati builds a **decentralized RL network** where Cognis can evolve, interact, and combine with others — while remaining under the control of their originator.
+Mati.AI builds a **decentralized RL network** where Cognis can evolve, interact, and combine with others — while remaining under the control of their originator.

 > **Cognis** is a self-sovereign unit of cognition — representing an individual’s reasoning, knowledge, and independent ideas.

 We believe that **large language models centralize cognition** — shaping how ideas spread and narrowing diversity.
-OpenMati is building the counterweight: a **network architecture that safeguards individual freedom** and enables **collective evolution of intelligence**.
+Mati.AI is building the counterweight: a **network architecture that safeguards individual freedom** and enables **collective evolution of intelligence**.

 - **Individual Freedom & Sovereignty**
   Preserve autonomy of thought: no single entity controls access to your models or data.